scalatra/scalatra-website/guides/http/authentication.md

 object from the session, and of pushing the user's id into the session.
 It also takes care of registering our single available strategy with Scentry.

 You'll also need a User class.
-Let's use a simple case class, first:
+Let's use a simple case class:

 ```scala
 case class User(id: String)